Table of Contents

 Where is a weighted lap pad used?

 A weighted lap buddy can be used just about anywhere.
 Furthermore, they are easily transportable.
-Although, their weight may make them heavy to carry from one place to another for a prolonged period of time.
+Although, their weight may make them heavy to carry from one place to another.

-- sitting at the dinner table during a meal.
+- to sit at the dinner table during a meal

-- in the car or on a bus when travelling.
+- while sitting in a car or on a bus when travelling

 - when flying on a plane

 - to sit at a desk in the classroom

-- in a movie theatre while watching a movie.
+- when in a movie theatre while watching a movie

 - at their desk at work